-The Task Force is seeking new members!
-Please see the application below, and submit yours today
+The Advisory Committee is seeking new members!
+Please see the application below, and submit yours today.
+Visit our nondiscrimination page for information on CDTC's nondiscrimination policies or to file a complaint.

 Environmental Justice Project Bulletin

-The Equity Task Force maintains the Environmental Justice Project Bulletin, a list of active construction and planning projects in our region's designated Environmental Justice Areas.
+The Equity Advisory Committee maintains the Environmental Justice Project Bulletin, a list of active construction and planning projects in our region's designated Environmental Justice Areas.
 The Bulletin is provided in order to facilitate input by residents and other stakeholders about projects happening near them.

 Focus Groups on Transportation System Gaps

-In 2018, the Equity Task Force worked with Sage Shoppe, Inc to facilitate focus groups to discuss gaps people experience in the Capital Region’s transportation system, with a focus on people often not represented in the transportation planning process.
+In 2018, the Equity Advisory Committee worked with Sage Shoppe, LLC to facilitate focus groups to discuss gaps people experience in the Capital Region’s transportation system, with a focus on people often not represented in the transportation planning process.

 Transportation and Poverty Report

-The Environmental Justice Task Force is currently developing a report that will look at how land use, job locations and commuting options affect access to jobs in the Capital Region.
+The Equity Advisory Committee is currently developing a report that will look at how land use, job locations and commuting options affect access to jobs in the Capital Region.
 Our report will complete an analysis similar to the one completed for the Rochester metropolitan region, Transportation and Poverty in Monroe County.